pmean/build-website/text/18/homework-format.md

 out entirely.

-If you do not know how to interpret a graph or table that you generated, please post a question  in the trouble shooting section of the discussion board.
+If you do not know how to interpret a graph or table that you generated, please post a question<U+FFFD> in the trouble shooting section of the discussion board.

 Your appendix will consist of the data dictionary for the raw data that